jayarathina/Tamil-Bible-Database/MySQL/README.md

 This folder contains MySQL Dump of tables.
-The whole database table is available in `bible.sql` as a single file.

 #Tables
 * `t_book_key.sql` - Intro text, Book name for each book in the bible.